-The Psychology Division of Baylor College of Medicine's (BCM) Department of Pediatrics announces the availability of a two-year, postdoctoral fellowship designed to train scientist-practitioners in pediatric neuropsychology.
-The Postdoctoral Fellowship in Pediatric Neuropsychology is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to conform to the guidelines developed by Division 40 of the American Psychological Association (APA), the International Neuropsychological Society (INS), the training model formulated at the Houston Conference, and the upcoming training guidelines from the Minnesota 2022 Update Conference.
+The Psychology Section of Baylor College of Medicine's (BCM) Department of Pediatrics announces the availability of a two-year, postdoctoral fellowship designed to train scientist-practitioners in pediatric neuropsychology.
+The Postdoctoral Fellowship in Pediatric Neuropsychology is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to conform to the guidelines developed by Division 40 of the <a href="American Psychological Association (APA), the International Neuropsychological Society (INS), and the training model formulated at the Houston Conference.
 Our goal is to provide advanced training for psychologists specializing in pediatric neuropsychology who plan to go on to earn certification through the American Board of Clinical Neuropsychology (ABCN), a member board of the American Board of Professional Psychology (ABPP).
-As such, our program includes a "major area of study" in neuropsychology according to the Taxonomy of Education and Training in Clinical Neuropsychology (Sperling et al., 2017).
+As such, our program includes a "major area of study" in neuropsychology according to the Taxonomy of Education and Training in Clinical Neuropsychology.